virtualpathum/simple-booking/README.md

 ## Assumptions made when developing

 * 1. No meeting room supervisor
+* 2. Not all rooms are available for all users.
+Only super user can view all rooms.
+Normal user cannot book some rooms
-* 2. Super user can override bookings
+* 3. Super user can override bookings
-* 3. When super user overrides, system will send notifications to the effected users who already booked the room
+* 4. When super user overrides, system will send notifications to the effected users who already booked the room
-* 4. Normal users cannot override the bookings
+* 5. Normal users cannot override the bookings
-* 5. Normal users can extend the booking time if the next time slot is availabe
+* 6. Normal users can extend the booking time if the next time slot is availabe
-* 6. Once user cancel a booking system will send notifications to the user who booked the adjecent time slot
+* 7. Once user cancel a booking system will send notifications to the user who booked the adjecent time slot
-* 7. All users can report issues in the meeting room
+* 8. All users can report issues in the meeting room
-* 8. System administrator can view the reported issues
+* 9. System administrator can view the reported issues

+## Features implemented in this release

+* 1. Check available rooms by entering the date and time and get the available rooms
+* 2. Book the selected room
+* 3. Cancel Booking if needed
+* 4. Can update the booking date and time
+* 5. Can view the bookings per user
+* 6. Can view the bookings per room

 ## Features not implemented in this release